-RGS was retained to assign a Director of Administrative Services to Respondent City.
-On October 11, 2012, Respondent entered a contract with RGS to perform services for different clients, including Respondent City.
-Respondent continued to perform the same services she previously performed as the Director of Administrative Services for Respondent City until January 15, 2014.
-Respondent was responsible for performing all duties of Respondent City's Director of Administrative Services plus any other duties, as assigned by Respondent City.
+RGS was retained to assign a Director of Finance to Respondent City.
+On October 31, 2012, Respondent entered a contract with RGS to perform services for different clients, including Respondent City.
+Respondent continued to perform the same services she previously performed as the Director of Finance for Respondent City until July 2015.

-Respondent City's job classification for the Director of Administrative Services states that the Director of Administrative Services is a department head and "receives administrative direction from the City Manager..."
+Respondent was responsible for performing all duties of Respondent City's Director of Finance, as assigned by Respondent City.
+Respondent was also to perform any other duties assigned by Respondent City.
+Respondent City's job classification for the Director of Finance states that the Director of Finance is a department head and "receives administrative direction from the City Manager..."

 She was paid by the hour, and her salary was above the maximum salary paid pursuant to Respondent City's publicly available pay schedules.
-Respondent City could terminate the agreement any time it was dissatisfied with Respondent's performance, which would in turn terminate Respondent.
+Respondent City could terminate the Agreement any time it was dissatisfied with Respondent's performance, which would in turn terminate Respondent.
 Respondent was classified as an independent contractor by Respondent City, and Respondent was not offered membership in CalPERS through this employment.

-In 2018, CalPERS commenced review of Respondent's working relationship with Respondent City.
+In 2018, CalPERS commenced a review of Respondent's working relationship with the Respondent City.
 On June 28, 2019, CalPERS issued a preliminary determination letter to Respondent and Respondent City.
-On January 10, 2020, CalPERS issued a determination finding Respondent's employment was in violation of Public Employees' Pension Reform Act (PEPRA) and other working after retirement laws, including Government Code sections 21200, 21202, 21220, and 21221.
-CalPERS also determined that Respondent was a common law employee of Respondent City from October 16, 2012 through January 15, 2014, and that her employment violated the Public Employees' Retirement Law (PERL) and PEPRA.
-Respondent's hourly compensation for services provided to Respondent City as its Director of Administrative Services exceeded the maximum pay published for that position with Respondent City during the entire timeframe.
+On January 10, 2020, CalPERS issued a determination finding Respondent's employment was in violation of the Public Employees' Pension Reform Act (PEPRA) and other working after retirement laws, including Government Code sections 21200, 21202, 21220, and 21221.
+CalPERS also determined that Respondent was a common law employee of Respondent City from November 2012 through July 2015.
+Thereafter, CalPERS filed an Amended Statement of Issues, noting that that Respondent began working for the City in January 2011 and that her employment from January 2011 through July 2015 violated the Public Employees' Retirement Law (PERL) and PEPRA.
+Respondent's hourly compensation for services provided to Respondent City as its Director of Finance exceeded the maximum pay published for that position at Respondent City during the entire timeframe.

 Respondent appealed this determination and exercised her right to a hearing before an Administrative Law Judge (ALJ) with the Office of Administrative Hearings (OAH).
-A hearing was held on June 3, 2021.
+A hearing was held on March 23, 2021 and June 4, 2021.
 Respondent and Respondent City were both represented by the same attorney at the hearing.

-At the hearing, CalPERS testimony established that under PEPRA, a retiree is generally prohibited from working for a CalPERS covered employer without reinstatement.
+At the hearing, CalPERS' testimony established that under PEPRA, a retiree is generally prohibited from working for a CalPERS covered employer without reinstatement.
 Thus, when a retiree is performing services for a CalPERS covered employer, CalPERS looks to whether the employment violates the common law test for employment.
-Under Government Code section 20069 (a), state service means service rendered as an employee or officer of a contracting agency, and section 20028 (b) defines an employee as any person in the employ of any contracting agency.
+Under Government Code section 20069 (a), state service means service rendered as an employee or officer of a contracting agency and section 20028 (b), defines an employee as any person in the employ of any contracting agency.
 The California Supreme Court has held that the PERL provisions concerning employment by a contracting agency incorporate the common law test for employment.
 (Metropolitan Water Dist. of Southern California v.
 Superior Court (2004) 32 Cal.4th 491, 500.)
 The common law employment test applies to this case.